The Meaning Behind All Laundry Care Symbols

 Hand Wash Only

 The motion of the washing machine may be too hard on some fabrics.
-The tub icon means “hand wash only,” which is better for some materials, including silk and wool.
+The tub icon means “hand wash only,” which is better for some materials, such as wool, silk or satin.

 The heat level refers to the best water temperature to clean your bedding inside the washing machine.
 Some materials are best cleaned in cold water, especially delicate fabrics like silk.
 Warm water is better for thicker fabrics, including cotton and linen.
 The temperature is represented by the number of dots inside the tub icon.